April 29, 2025

 There are also online solutions for extracting audio from videos without installing additional software.
 One of these is Online Audio Converter from 123apps, which is a free web-based application that allows you to upload video content and convert it to audio.

-4 factors to consider when choosing an audio extractor
+4 factors to consider when extracting audio from video

 Supported formats and quality

-Before you settle on an audio extractor, confirm that it can read the video file format you want to extract audio from and save the extracted audio in the file format you want.
-In other words, the software needs to be able to read the video file you import into the software, and it needs to be able to save the audio in the desired output format.
+Before you settle on an audio extractor, confirm that it can read the video file format you want to extract audio from (MP4, MOV, FLV, AVI, etc.) and save the extracted audio in the file format you want (MP3, WAV, M4A, etc.).
+In other words, the software needs to be able to read the video file you import into the software, and it needs to be able to save the audio in the desired output format with the quality level you require.

 You also want to consider what sort of audio quality you need.
-An MP3 file format is fine for online videos, but if you need something better quality, you'll need an audio extractor that can at least create WAV files.
+An MP3 file format is fine for online videos and social media, but if you need something better quality for podcasts or music, you'll need an audio extractor that can at least create WAV files.
+WAV files are uncompressed and preserve all audio details, while MP3 files are compressed and lose some quality but take up less space.

 Ease of use